FREQUENTLY ASKED QUESTIONS

 HOW LONG IS EACH COMMENCEMENT CEREMONY?

-WHEN CAN GRADUATING CANDIDATES CONFIRM THEIR COMMENCEMENT PARTICIPATION AND RESERVE GUEST TICKETS?
+WHEN CAN GRADUATING CANDIDATES RESERVE GUEST TICKETS?

 HOW MANY TICKETS CAN GRADUATING CANDIDATES RESERVE?